Victim: John Marvin Weed, 59

 Killers’ ages: 15 & 16

 Death: September 21, 2019

 One September day in 2019, John went to The Great Frederick Fair in Fredrick, MD, with his family hoping to have a good time.
 Instead, he was murdered.
 After John declined to give a 15-year-old male a dollar and walked away, the 15-year-old and his 16-year-old brother followed him.
 The 16-year-old sucker-punched John and the 15-year-old punched him with enough force to render him unconscious.
 John died a day later in the hospital.

-The younger assailant pled guilty to involuntary manslaughter and was sentenced to a long-term behavior modification program.
-The 16-year-old was sentenced to probation and anger management.
+The younger killer pleaded guilty to involuntary manslaughter and was sentenced to a long-term behavior modification program.
+The 16-year-old pleaded guilty to assault and was sentenced to probation and anger management.

 Man who died after assault at Frederick fair remembered as family’s ‘rock’ by The Fredrick News Post

 The sister of John Weed, the 59-year-old Mount Airy man who died Saturday after an assault at The Great Frederick Fair the night before, said Weed was her “rock” and a caring person.